kognise/obsidian-aviation/FAR/Volume 5/B Air transportation stabilization board/1310 Air carrier guarantee loan program administrative regulations and amendment or waiver of a term or condition of guaranteed loan.md

 ### §1310.11   Regulations of the Office of Management and Budget.

-\(a\) The regulations in this part supplement the regulations of the Office of Management and Budget in part 1300 of this chapter in accordance with section 102(c)(2)(B) of the Act.
+\(a\) The regulations in this part supplement the regulations of the Office of Management and Budget in [[Volume 5/A Office of management and budget/1300 Aviation disaster relief—air carrier guarantee loan program.md|part 1300 of this chapter]] in accordance with section 102(c)(2)(B) of the Act.

-\(b\) This part and part 1300 of this chapter jointly govern the application procedures and the requirements for issuance of Federal credit instruments under section 101(a)(1) of the Act.
+\(b\) This part and [[Volume 5/A Office of management and budget/1300 Aviation disaster relief—air carrier guarantee loan program.md|part 1300 of this chapter]] jointly govern the application procedures and the requirements for issuance of Federal credit instruments under section 101(a)(1) of the Act.

 ### §1310.15   Amendment or Waiver of a term or condition of a guaranteed loan.